The Truth Behind Betting Systems

 The Ugly Truth Behind Betting Systems

 The salesmen of these systems usually promise players ridiculous advantages.
-If these advantages were definite they wouldn’t need to sell these systems for a living because they can get millions and millions by using it at the casinos.
+If these advantages were definite they wouldn’t need to sell these systems for a living because they could make millions and millions by using it at the casinos themselves.
 For example, if a system promises an advantage as small as 1 percent on bets that pay 1:1, it means it will be very easy for you to turn $100 into $1,000,000.
 To prove this here is the computer simulation of 4 different tests.
 Two of them simulate the 1 percent advantage with a bankroll of $100 and the other of $1000 while the two other tests present the 2 percent advantage with the same bankrolls.
 Here are the four different results of the four cases:

 1% Advantage -$100 Bankroll